stephengold/Maud/README.md

 ## How to download and run a pre-built release of Maud

-1. Install a 64-bit Java, if you don't already have one.
+1. Install a 64-bit [Java], if you don't already have one.
    (Maud no longer supports 32-bit Java.)
 2. Point the `JAVA_HOME` environment variable to your Java installation.
    (In other words, set it to the path of a directory/folder